lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/startingNotes.md

 We will mostly use zeppelin as a local alternative to databricks (until databricks provides local notebook server support in some minimal form, as anticipated/envisioned by Ion Stoica, a core member of the BDAS or Berkely Data Analytic Stack that gave rise to Apache Spark, in a tech video interview linked in the learning content).
 However, Jupyter can also be run in this docker composition to comfort the *Jupyter-istas*.

-My own advise is to start by using `spark-shell` that is under the hood of these web-based notebooks.
+We will start by using `spark-shell` that is under the hood of these web-based notebooks.

-Okay, it's time to write your first set of `spark-shell` commands.
+It's time to write your first set of `spark-shell` commands.

 ```
 scala> sc.setLogLevel("ERROR")

 scala> val myrdd = sc.parallelize(Seq(1,2,3))
 myrdd: org.apache.spark.rdd.RDD[Int] = ParallelCollectionRDD[0] at parallelize at <console>:24

-scala> myrdd.co
-coalesce   collect   collectAsync   compute   context   copy   count   countApprox   countApproxDistinct   countAsync   countByValue   countByValueApprox

-scala> myrdd.collect
-collect   collectAsync

 scala> myrdd.collect()
 res1: Array[Int] = Array(1, 2, 3)